+** Bidders must note that if you are a Provider of print Content Resources or an intermediary such as an Agent or a bookseller, you do not meet the requirements to bid under lot 1.

 Lot 2: Content Supply - “Provider Licence / Agreement”

+Lot 2 might be used for:

+purchasing print and / or electronic Content Resources;

-Lot 2 might be used for not deemed high risk, for Agreements that do not require strong contract management or where the contract value is expected to be low.
+purchases not deemed high risk;

+for Agreements that do not require strong contract management or where the contract value is expected to be low.

 Providers awarded to this Lot can supply electronic AND / OR print Content Resources under their own licensing or agreement terms (the “Provider’s Licence / Agreement”).